Author’s note: this is an updated version of a 2016 post containing revised and new information.

 - Install and update plugins on a network-wide basis with one download.

-- Set up child sites to appear within the parent site or independently with unique URLs.
+- Set up the network sites to appear within one site or independently with unique URLs.

 Since the regular WordPress installation only allows for one integrated blog, WordPress Multisite is a great option for firms with multiple blogs.
-The blogs can be set up within the main parent site, so that the network of sites appears to be one website from a visitor’s standpoint.
+The blogs can be set up within the main site so that the network of sites appears to be one website from a visitor’s standpoint.
 We implemented this solution for a few law firm sites we designed where the firms have practice/industry-specific blogs, including Adler Pollock & Sheehan, Sherin and Lodgen, and Anderson Kreiger.
 When you visit these sites, you’ll find a drop-down menu under the main Blog button.
-From there you can navigate to each blog, but the overall experience feels like you have never left the parent website.
+From there you can navigate to each blog, but the overall experience feels like you have never left the main firm website.
+The perception of the network of sites as a single entity is enhanced by including database-driven crosslinks to the related blog posts on the main site’s bio, practice, and industry pages.

 Similar Sites with Unique URLs